Nearly half of all searches have local intent. This is why local SEO is important. If you know how to improve local search rankings, you can:

 There are four main types of search intent: informational, navigational, transactional, and commercial investigation.
 When users conduct an informational search about a certain geography (e.g. “plumber washington dc”) the search algorithm looks for websites optimized for these local searches.
 This is why local SEO is important.

-This includes searches such as “near me” and “[service] [city]” searches.
+Local customers often perform searches that include keywords such as “near me” and “[service] [city]” searches.
 These queries will pull up a different search engine results page (SERP) layout than a general search.
 Depending on the industry, Google may serve up local home service ads, regular ads, and a map pack that displays the top three businesses.

 Below is an example of a SERP for the search phrase “plumber washington dc”, which is a highly valuable search with local intent.

 At the top of the page are the local home service ads as well as regular paid ads.

 Below that is the all-important 3 pack map listing.
 This section is critical because it’s a 24/7 lead generator, and any leads or clicks are unpaid.
 This area of the SERP also takes up significant real estate and is a huge driver of traffic on mobile.

 Why is local SEO important to your business?

 If your business has a physical brick-and-mortar location, or if your business services a specific geographic area, you can reap the benefits of optimizing for local search.
 Some of these categories include; local home service, law firms, hospitality services, restaurants, and medical practices.

 - Nearly half (46% to be exact) of all searches have local intent.